dwill023/ChIP-seq-Analysis/README.md

                               savePlotPath = "/metrics")
 ```

+Another assessmet of the ChIP peaks can be a **comparison with DNaseI hypersensitivity data**.
+Comparing the DNase track or reads with the ChIP-seq track/reads can provide an idea of the quality of the peak regions.
+Since limited DNase treated chromatin of a specific cell type that is sequenced shows regions of open chromatin where transcription factors are likely to bind, the ChIP for a transcription factor should have the majority of its peaks falling within the DNase hypersensitivity regions.
+This can be in indicator that the ChIP worked if the majority of the peaks are in those regions.
+The comparison can be performed using a genome browser, or to get a more quantitative measure of the union of the ChIP peaks with the DNase sites [bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) can generate the number of overlapping peaks.

 ## Remove blacklisted regions
 These regions within the genome such as repetitive regions (centromeres, telomeres, satellite repeats) tend to have a very high ratio of multi-mapping to unique mapping reads and high variance of mappability.
 [See this paper](https://www.nature.com/articles/s41598-019-45839-z).